wazuh/wazuh-qa/docs/tests/integration/test_logcollector/test_configuration/test_basic_configuration_alias.md

 # Test basic configuration - Alias
 ## Overview

-Check if `wazuh-logcollector` , or `wazuh-agent` in Windows system, uses provided alias values.
+Check if `wazuh-logcollector` or `wazuh-agent` in Windows system, uses provided alias values.

 ## Objective

 - To confirm the `alias` option works correctly.
-- To confirm API response is equal to set configuration.
+- To confirm the API response is equal to set configuration.

 ## General info